 If you move the camera slightly up or down, you will see that the vertical lines begin to slant.
 They will either distort one way or the other.
 For real estate photography, a height of roughly 5 feet is perfect (152.5 cm).
 Each residence is unique.
 However, this is the overall height that will appear natural and balanced.

 If you go too high up, you will see that there is a lot of ceiling and not enough living space.
-Likewise, you will see too much furnishings and not enough room if you lower the shot too low.
+Likewise, you will see too many furnishings and not enough room if you lower the shot too low.

 Use Lens Correction to Correct Distortion